cloudflare/cloudflare-docs/products/pages/src/content/platform/headers.md

 # Headers

 <Aside type="note">

-  Custom headers defined in the `_headers` file are not currently applied to responses from [Functions](https://developers.cloudflare.com/pages/platform/functions) even if the function route matches the URL pattern.
-If your Pages application uses server-side rendering, or headers should be applied to responses from Functions, you must set those headers on the response object in the Function implementation.
+  Custom headers defined in the `_headers` file are not currently applied to responses from [Functions](https://developers.cloudflare.com/pages/platform/functions), even if the function route matches the URL pattern.
+If your Pages application uses Functions, you must migrate any behaviors from the `_headers` file to the `Response` object in the appropriate `/functions` route.
+When altering headers for multiple routes, you may be interested in [adding middleware](https://developers.cloudflare.com/pages/platform/functions#adding-middleware)  for shared behavior.

 </Aside>

 ## Attaching headers